Ghost2804/Amazon_Sales_Data_Analysis/README.md

 4. Run the cells in the notebook to perform the analysis.

-5. If there is any probelem use dataset provides as well ''' AmazonSalesData.csv''' download it and replace the read_csv path and reun the code
+5. If there is any probelem use dataset provides as well ''' AmazonSalesData.csv ''' download it and replace the read_csv path and reun the code